 Alexander received monastic tonsure in 1842, and was given the name Ambrose in honor of Saint Ambrose of Milan.
 He was ordained to the priesthood in 1845, and served the Divine Liturgy with joy and reverence.
 Not long after, though, he again became ill, and in the years that followed his health continued to deteriorate.

-In spite of this, however, he became the Elder of the monastery when the revered Father Macarius died in 1860 without naming a successor.
-By this time, Ambrose had become well-known throughout Russia as a spiritual guide, and so many people came to speak with him that they would wait in long lines.
+In spite of this he became the Elder of the monastery when the revered Father Macarius died in 1860 without naming a successor.
+By this time Ambrose was well-known throughout Russia as a spiritual guide, and so many people came to speak with him that they would wait in long lines.
 His schedule would have been fatiguing for a person in good health, but Father Ambrose was so ill that sometimes he had to receive people hour after hour while lying down, because he was too weak to get up.
 Yet he never turned people away, and always listened intently.
-Often he would tell people their own deepest thoughts, having seen into their hearts even before they had said a word.
+Often he would tell people their own deepest thoughts, having seen into their hearts even before they said a word.

 In 1884, Father Ambrose founded the Shamordino Monastery for women near Optina.
 In 1891, visiting the monastery, he continued to receive those who wished to speak with him.
-But in the fall of that year, his health failed completely, and he died.
-His funeral, attended by crowds of people, was held at Optina, and he is buried there.
+But in the fall of that year his health failed completely, and he died.
+His funeral at Optino was attended by crowds of people and he was buried there.

 Father Ambrose left many good sayings.
 One which especially seems to reflect his thoughts about life is this: "We must live on earth just as a wheel turns, with only one point on the ground while the rest reaches out and upward."